 Another Walking Spoiler character, W. D. Gaster is subject to this due to being Dummied Out and every little references to him still remaining in the game are both ominous and ambiguous.
 Was he an arrogant Mad Scientist whose erasure from reality actually benefited the Underground?
 Or was he a relatively harmless scholar who poked too much into things that monsters weren't meant to know and unwittingly paid the price?

-Is Chara a monster who manipulated their family and friends into a plan to massacre humanity and destroy the entire world, an abused and frightened child with a love of chocolate, dogs and silly puns who truly cares for their adoptive family or the player themselves?
+Is Chara a monster who manipulated their family and friends into a plan to massacre humanity and destroy the entire world, or an abused and frightened child with a love of chocolate, dogs and silly puns who truly cares for their adoptive family or the player themselves?

 Lord British is a genocidal cult leader who who conquered the planet by ruthlessly crushing all who oppose him and enforcing a state religion of his own devising